kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

   - "/blog/release-notes-22"
 ---

 Not so long ago in a galaxy not so far away, there was a friendly kingdom of Kyma-land ruled by king Kyma the Wise.
 The king once said: “It is time to improve our kingdom so that we all can lead even happier lives”.
-As the king had never made an empty promise, he introduced many features, such as a complete setup of the Istio metrics, Istio upgrade to 1.13.2, overriding Function runtime image and improved Eventing backend CR status.
+As the king had never made an empty promise, he introduced many features, such as a complete setup of the Istio metrics, Istio upgrade to 1.13.2, overriding Function runtime image and improved Eventing backend custom resource (CR) status.
 Read more if you want to learn about other ideas the king came up with!

 <!-- overview -->